Zapier

 6. Click **Approve** to send Zapier back to the Zap editor.

-Approve access only for the workspace that should receive or send Zap data.
-If you picked the wrong workspace, disconnect the account in Zapier and connect Mailrith again.
+Approve access only for the workspace that should receive Zapier updates or send Mailrith events to Zapier.
+If you choose the wrong workspace, first disconnect the account in Zapier, and then connect Mailrith again with the correct workspace.

 ## Connect Mailrith in Zapier